Nomadic Skies

 Trails of remote High Himalayan culture and wisdom

-A stunning trek to the sacred and other-worldly Lake Phoksundo and hidden Kagmara Valley.
-Ascending off established trails through Shamanic Hindu mountain villages to the monasteries and stunning landscapes of the hidden, culturally Tibetan valleys of the High Himalayan of North West Nepal.
+A breathtaking journey to the sacred, otherworldly Lake Phoksundo and the hidden Kagmara Valley.
+Ascend beyond established trails through shamanic Hindu villages, continuing into the stunning monasteries and landscapes of the culturally Tibetan high Himalaya in northwest Nepal.

 Nomadic Skies